gr2m/node-net-interceptor/README.md

 ### `netInterceptor.stop()`

-Removes the hooks.
-No `connect` events will be emitted.
+Stops interceptiong.
+No `connect` or `connection` events will be emitted.

 ### `netInterceptor.addListener(event, listener)`